 In 2018, as recommended by the Affordable Housing Workgroup, the Housing Leadership Council of Tallahassee-Leon County (Leadership Council) was established as a public/private partnership that would serve as the entity to foster greater collaboration and coordination among affordable housing stakeholders.
 The County and City contracts with United Human Services Partnerships (UPHS) to provide administrative support to the Leadership Council in the amount of \$5,000 annually.
-Further, the County and the City provided an additional \$15,000 each to the Leadership Council for FY 2020.

-The Leadership Council Board of Directors in comprised of a cross section of affordable housing stakeholders representing the public sector, not-for-profit and for-profit sectors.
+The Leadership Council Board of Directors is comprised of a cross section of affordable housing stakeholders representing the public sector, not-for-profit and for-profit sectors.
 Over the past few years, the Leadership Council focused on engaging private sector participation and investment in affordable housing through social mixers and workshops on subject matters such as permitting and financing.
 The Leadership Council planned to hold an affordable housing conference targeted to builders, realtors, and other private entities in fall 2020, but it was canceled due to COVID-19.
 Due to the pandemic, the Leadership Council has experienced significant challenges fundraising and conducting private sector outreach.

 The Leadership Council has served as a platform to evaluate proposed affordable housing programs and initiatives.
 Prior to the establishment of its Land Risk Mitigation Fund, the City gathered input from the Leadership Council on the program criteria and strategies to recruit the participation of landlords.
-Additionally, the Leadership Council continues to be essential to identifying opportunities to enhance the community land trust through increased private sector participation.
+Additionally, the Leadership Council continues to be essential to identifying opportunities to enhance the Community Land Trust through increased private sector participation.
 There are regular discussions on developing an approach to assist the CLT in securing private financing for single-family and multi-family housing developments as well as engaging private developers to build affordable housing units within the CLT.